***Live public draft***

 (The known) gut irritants so far.

-Irrespective food derived or industrial additives I am defenitely cautious.
+Both from food derived or industrial additives.
 Here are my suspects so far both old (and new, as indicated) ~

 - (Many years suspected) excess intake of tannins – both coffees and tea.
 Coffees in general appears to be 1/3 less concentrated than tea).

-Coffee to me is a non negotiable throughout all fasting windows.
-Occasionally in the past I apologetically may have confused readers that I have changing views on green tea.
+Occasionally in the past where, I apologetically may have confused readers that I have changing views on green tea.
 But as of this year I am increasingly convinced once again that for whatever reason I am sensitive to tea as being more prone to distension response compared to coffees.
-But, by no means coffee are benign as they too, elicit likewise response, but not as bad.
+But by no means coffee are benign as they too, elicit likewise response, but not as bad.

 - (Many years suspected) – guar gums.

-Sadly appearing in many coconut cream products.
-Another interesting side note among thickened creams meanwhile, especially those with carrageenan (code 407, 407A) – these tend to go off / goes rancid / autooxidise MUCH QUICKER than their dairy full fat counterparts. - (Many years suspected) sugar alcohols.
-Xylitols including erythritols ~ all of which are definite no-no for me.
-Those sugar free gums for instance?
-Guaranteed bloating within minutes.
+Sadly appearing in many coconut cream products, I’m not sure why but among thickened creams likewise to that of carrageenan – these creams tend to go off / goes rancid / autooxidise MUCH QUICKER than their dairy full fat counterparts. - (Many years suspected) xylitol, sugar alcohols including erythritols ~ all of which which are definite no-no for me.

 Chewing – it matters more than we think.

 Interesting trivia about gastro anatomy.
-In order for the bolus (food matter) to enter the pylorus (beginnings of the small intestine) the entry or hole for this is so small.
-VERY small – think about less than 1mm worth opening for food to enter through.; Very small particles at a time (2) .
+In order for the bolus to enter pylorus (beginnings of the small intestine) the space allowance for this is so small.
+VERY small – think about less than 1mm worth opening for food to enter through.
+(2) Very small particles at a time.

 “Just add water.
 Just eat more fibre.”

-However, I do take credit on plain, hot water.
-This – in my experience thus far believe it or not = tends to be best workaround at quelling, or a least, keeping the distension or gas pressure down.
+But there’s plain water.
+This – in my experience thus far believe it or not = tends to be best workaround at quelling, or a least, keeping the gas down.

 Fibre however, comes with an act of balance.
 Because there are pros and cons I find, which appears to be very dependent whether it is coming from food or supplement (psyllium husk).
-I tend to find psyllium husk is a bit more tolerable, but they are still indigestible.
+I tend to find psyllium husk is a bit more tolerable.

-“Food” sources, that is coming from FODMAPs rich lentils, pulses, and all tend to be complicated to assess.
-I’d be more inclined to say I am probably more cautious to these than if I were to use supplement ~ say, psyllium husk.
+“Food” sources however, tend to be complicated to assess.
+This is where I’d be more inclined to say I am probably more cautious than if I were to use supplement ~ say, psyllium husk.

 I am saying complicated because – with food ~ I am referring to those generally accepted as low carbohydrates ~ Brussel sprouts, carrots, pumpkins, green beans – tends to also carry other enzyme inhibitors.
 (Queue the anti plant eating crowd) – Anti nutrients, in other words.

 Unsurprisingly, to many in the very low to zero carb community ~ there is something about beef, eggs and salt that ~ for whatever reason, I am more inclined to feel more fine.
-Early speculation?
-Somewhat.
-But this has been a gradual pattern for me over many years.
+Early speculation for sure.
+But this has been a gradual pattern for me.

 Magnesium -it’s complicated.

 Magnesium in my opinion (also years of observation) is among the most glorified, touted “darling” in the health wellness circle.
-Now, I must admit – I did on many occasions advocate them as non-negotiable.
+Now, I must admit – I did on many occasions advocate them as a non-negotiable.
 I still however do take them to this day.
-But definitely not as compulsive back then.
+But definitely not as compulsive as I was back then at betting my life on it.

 The reason why I suspect this being an potential trigger to distension, is due to the interestingly mixed research out there.
 This to me, posits one thing.
 Magnesium exerts a largely individual response based on individual setting, circumstance and contexts.